 Contested Elements of a Third-Party Claim

 - Breach of Duty Caused Injuries

 - Worker Suffered Losses

 Buckley Wynne & Parese endeavors to use our time and resources to help get you back on your feet.
-It is important that you contact us as soon as possible to schedule a free consultation in Monroe, CT.
+It is important that you contact us as soon as possible to schedule a free consultation in Monroe.
 Many time limitations exist to successfully pursue these claims.

 Frequently Asked Questions